-We believe our customers are part of the solution to the challenges we face together, and trust that the DAPR provides our stakeholders with the opportunity to review our plans and engage with us on our path forward.
-It is only through collaboration that we will be able to properly target our future investments and be able to work together to deliver the best outcome for South East Queensland.
+We believe our customers are part of the solution to the challenges we face together.
+The DAPR provides our stakeholders with the opportunity to review our plans and engage with us on our path forward.
+It is only through collaboration that we will be able to properly target our future investments and be able to work together to deliver the best outcome for South-East Queensland.